Decoding the What, Why, and How of Business Process Model and Notation (BPMN 2.0)

 BPMN 2.0 is optimized for modern process modeling.
 This BPMN modeling has become one of the most popular modeling languages among beginners, occasional modelers, or even experts.
 BPMN 2.0 models are constructed from graphical elements that represent different parts of the process.

-The core elements of the BPMN notation are activities, events, and gateways that are linked with arrows for depicting the flow sequence.
+The core elements of the BPMN notation are activities, events, and gateways that are linked with arrows to depict the flow sequence.
 These elements are often modeled on swimlanes and artifacts.
 The roles and responsibilities in the process are represented by the process diagram, with the pool as the organization and lanes as departments or individuals.

 Why should Businesses go for BPMN?